 The writing style is simple yet impactful, making it a book you can read in one sitting.
 As a former photojournalist, the author usually tells stories through her photographs, but in this novel, she paints a vivid picture with her words.
 You are transported to the location, feeling the suffocation, trauma, and tension of living under constant army surveillance.
 The frustration of being stripped of your rights is palpable, leaving you with a sense of being choked.

-This short, crisp, and well-written book is a must-read for anyone who wants to understand the everyday lives of people in Kashmir under army control.
+Rumors of Spring is a concise, compelling, and well-crafted book.
+A must-read for anyone seeking to understand the everyday realities of life in Kashmir under military presence.

 About the Author